Media-Ed-Online/princ-int-media-2017aut/modules/topic-02/_posts/2017-01-05-web-architecture.md

 Web architecture is a product of engineers and software developers. _Website_ architecture, however is on us as designers.

 ### Website Architecture
-Website architecture refers to the way we structure a website to ensure we meet our business goals while delivering a great experience for our users and relates specifically to websites.
+Web<b>site</b> architecture refers to the way we structure a website to ensure we meet our business goals while delivering a great experience for our users and relates specifically to websites.
 The overall picture of a website’s architecture includes:

 - usability
 - interaction design